mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 That (seamless monument) is really a crystal palace, a great palace, because it is spiritual security – we always expect [that], in many ways.
 But if you really get into it: there is no one who knows. *There is no one who knows* means spiritual security which lets go of *you* yourself as freedom.

-If you have *somebody* who knows, you are stuck in this guy or [his name].
+If you have *somebody* who knows, you are stuck in this guy or [this name].
 “I know Katagiri” – at that time, I’m really stuck in this guy.
 So who knows?
 No one knows.
 “Know one knows” means you know pretty well, but you must be free from one who knows.
 Because this is the crystal palace – which I am, which you are.
 That is everybody.

 So if you know, you have to be free from the person who knows.
 That is original nature, so-called spiritual security.
 Spiritual security lets you go free, constantly.
 That is spiritual security.
 If there is even slightly somebody or something which knows, that is *[unintelligible]*.